Willandra, Ryde: History

 The Ryde area was highly suitable for farming and orchards, and early grants to marines were given to encourage agriculture.
 In 1792 land in the area was granted to eight marines; two were in the modern area of Ryde.
 Isaac Archer and John Colethread each received 80 acre of land on the site of the present Ryde-Parramatta Golf Links, now in West Ryde.
 Later in 1792, in the Eastern Farms area, twelve grants, most about 30 acre, were made to convicts.
 Much later these were bought by John Macarthur, Gregory Blaxland and the Reverend Samuel Marsden.
 The district remained an important orcharding area throughout the 19th century.

 The grants in the Ryde area were originally called Eastern Farms, later Kissing Point, because of a rock shelf in the Parramatta River bed.
 At low tide the keels of boats graxed the rock shelf, which in nautical terms is called "kissing".
-The whole settlement became known as Kissing Point - right up the hill and over the area where Devlin was to built Ryde House (later Willandra).
+The whole settlement became known as Kissing Point - right up the hill and over the area where Devlin was to build Ryde House (later Willandra).